gridsome/gridsome.org/docs/pages.md

 # Pages

-> Pages are responsible for presentation your data at a URL.
+> Pages are responsible for presenting your data at a URL.
 Each page will be generated statically and have its own `index.html` file with the markup.

 You have two options for creating pages in Gridsome: